-When you take your newborn home from the hospital, no one gives you a rulebook about how to care for her.
-What if she gets sick -- will you see the signs?
-How will you know whether she needs to see a doctor when she can’t tell you what’s wrong?
+When you take your newborn home from the hospital, no one gives you a rulebook about how to care for them.
+What if they get sick -- will you see the signs?
+How will you know whether they need to see a doctor when they can’t tell you what’s wrong?

 Take a breath.
 Once you know what to check, you’ll feel more ready about when to make that call.

 “Infancy is an especially vulnerable time of life, as infants’ immune systems are still maturing,” says David L. Hill, MD, a pediatrician in Wilmington, NC.
 “Especially before they have had all their vaccines, they may have a harder time fighting off some infections than older children.”

 Babies and toddlers need a doctor’s care for certain problems that can be treated at home in older children, says Alfred Sacchetti, MD, spokesperson for the American College of Emergency Physicians.

 If your baby or toddler has these symptoms, see a doctor right away:

 Babies shouldn’t get fevers in the first 3 months.
 If your infant has a rectal temperature of 100.4 F or higher, visit the doctor or ER.

 “It’s not because the fever itself is dangerous but because in newborns, a fever can be the only sign of a serious bacterial infection,” Hill says.